elman22/pocket-amc-reader/README.md

 - ADDED Movie is considered watched either when checkbox is checked or when date watched is set
 - ADDED Option to show color tags as colored movie title as in previous 1.x versions
 - UPDATED Third party libraries
-- FIXED Various application optimisations and fixes
+- FIXED Various application optimizations and fixes

 #### 12.08.2018 Version 2.2
 - ADDED Thumbnail view with option to hide titles